ucdavis-bioinformatics/NeuroMabSeq/README.md

 ## DJANGO + NGINX + GUNICORN  see the tutorial for setup below.

 ### TODO:
-- plate stats
+- each time database is reloaded the id in url changes, make this static for them all somehow (still some work to do on this)
+- add column to status file for just the plate number
+- finish duplicates links
+- dont show positive controls
+- clean up the google analytics
+- add color when stripping
+- figure out light chain

+### NEEED TO DISCUSS:
+- we will need a staff login and recaptcha
+- add just one admin user login.

+### LONG TERM:
+- finish instance setup documentation
 - automate index to see what files need to be added still
 - csv download option for a specific query.. allow users to do more with the data like get fasta files etc...
 - no loading libraries from internet have static files

-- each time database is reloaded the id in url changes, make this static for them all somehow
-- finish instance setup documentation
+### TESTING DUPLICATES:
+- N1/55.1    N3/22.1

 1. Check out the Django Project Tutorial in this directory.